 Revenue Recognition.
-Revenues are generated primarily from the sale of our Isolator[®] bipolar ablation system.
+Revenues are generated primarily from the sale of our Isolator® bipolar ablation system.
 Pursuant to our standard terms of sale, revenue is recognized when title to the goods and risk of loss transfer to customers and there are no remaining obligations that will affect the customer's final acceptance of the sale.
 Generally, our standard terms of sale define the transfer of title and risk of loss to occur upon shipment to the respective customer.
 We maintain no post-shipping obligations to the recipients of the products.
 No installation, calibration or testing of this equipment is performed by us subsequent to shipment to the customer in order to render it operational.
-Product revenues include shipping revenues of approximately \$100,000 and \$61,000 for the three months ended June 30, 2007 and 2006, respectively and \$173,000 and \$105,000 for the six months ended June 30, 2007 and 2006.
-Cost of freight is included in cost of revenues.
+Product revenues include shipping revenues of approximately \$110,000 and \$63,000 for the three months ended September 30, 2007 and 2006, respectively and \$283,000 and \$169,000 for the nine months ended September 30, 2007 and 2006.
+Cost of freight for product shipments to customers is included in cost of revenues.
 Sales taxes collected from customers and remitted to governmental authorities are excluded from product revenues.
 We sell our products through a direct and indirect sales force and through AtriCure Europe, B.V., our wholly-owned subsidiary incorporated in the Netherlands.
-Terms of sale are consistent for both end-users and distributors and payment terms are generally net 30 days.
+Terms of sale are generally consistent for both end-users and distributors and payment terms are generally net 30 days.
 Customers and distributors generally have no right of return.